top of page

 Here is what happens inside your brain during this cycle:

-The lows (withdrawal).
+The lows, the withdrawal.
 When they pull away or criticize you, your brain is flooded with cortisol and adrenaline.
 You feel sheer panic.
 Your body goes into a state of emotional starvation.

 This contrast creates a trauma bond.
-As explored in Why Smart, Self-Aware People Stay in Bad Relationships: The Neurobiology of the Trauma Bond, your brain becomes chemically dependent on the intense relief that only the abuser can provide.
+As I explain in why smart, self-aware people stay in bad relationships, your brain becomes chemically dependent on the intense relief that only the abuser can provide.

 You mistake the dopamine spike of relieved anxiety for passionate, profound love.